 Specifically developed program modules to address each and every step required across the healing and recovery process

 The deepest level of healing possible, addressing patterns, experiences and lessons at a soul level

 Your next step...

-Now you've read through your Specialist Recovery options, simply select which approach you feel best suits your needs and be comforted in the knowledge you're taking courageous steps forward to help yourself recover, to move out of fear and into peace.
+Now you've read through your Specialist Recovery options, simply select which approach you feel best suits your needs and be comforted in the knowledge you're taking that all important, courageous step forward to help yourself recover, to move out of fear and into peace.